TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - FIX - Inactivate all Categories with Zero Balance
         - FIX - Edit an Account's shouldBeIncludedInNetWorth() setting
         - FIX - FORCE change an Account's Type (use with care.
 Does not update any transactions) (set_account_type.py)
-        - FIX - FORCE change an Account's Currency (use with care.
+        - FIX - FORCE change an Account's / Category's Currency (use with care.
 Does not update any transactions) (force_change_account_currency.py)
-        - FIX - FORCE change ALL Account's currencies (use with care.
+        - FIX - FORCE change ALL Accounts' / Categories' currencies (use with care.
 Does not update any transactions) (force_change_all_currencies.py)
+        - FIX - FORCE Change Accounts / Categories [& Securities] FROM Currency TO Currency
         - FIX - Account's Invalid Parent Account (script fix_account_parent.py)
         - FIX - Correct the Name of Root to match Dataset
     - MENU: Currency & Security tools: